 However, few high tide sites allow the construction of facilities of this size, and the need to preserve natural sites now makes it difficult to build them by the sea.
-A much more ambitious project consisted in damming the bay of Mont Saint-Michel, a particularly exceptional site in terms of tidal amplitude, but this project was abandoned in favour of the development of nuclear power plants in the 1970s.
+A much more ambitious project consisted in damming the bay of Mont Saint-Michel in France.
+This is a particularly exceptional site in terms of tidal amplitude, but this project was abandoned in favour of the development of nuclear power plants in the 1970s.

 The density of the ocean increases with depth, with surface water being warmer (and therefore less dense) than deep water.
-Such density stratification can also result from salinity, for example in the Strait of Gibraltar where ocean water enters the Mediterranean Sea while remaining at the surface due to its lower density.
-This situation can be summarized by a two-layer model of different densities (Figure 3).
+Such density stratification can also result from salinity, for example in the Strait of Gibraltar where ocean water enters the more salty Mediterranean Sea while remaining at the surface due to its lower density.
+This situation can be summarized by a two-layer model of different densities.

 Internal wave oscillations, known as internal waves, can propagate along this interface in a similar way to surface waves.
-However, they are much slower, described by replacing gravity g with a reduced gravity g/, where / is the relative density difference between the two layers.
-In a surface layer of thickness H, the propagation velocity of the waves is therefore c=(H g/ i.e., for a typical value / 30 times less than the surface waves of a layer of the same thickness : c=1 m/s for a layer of thickness H=100 m.
+However, they are much slower, described by replacing gravity g by a reduced gravity gδρ/ρ, where δρ/ρ is the relative density difference between the two layers.
+In a surface layer of thickness H, the propagation velocity of the waves is therefore c=(Hgδρ/ρ)1/2 .
+For or a typical value δρ/ρ=0,001, the propagation speed is thus 30 times less than for the surface waves in a layer of the same thickness : c=1 m/s for a layer of thickness H=100 m.

-As we have seen (see Figure 3), the tide carries a horizontal current over the entire water level.
+The tide carries a horizontal current over the entire water level.
 However, as a slope passes, this current acquires a vertical component that deforms the interface and thus generates an internal wave, called in this case the internal tide.
 These waves have a wavelength of about 100 km (distance travelled at 1 m /s during the 12-hour tidal period).
-In addition, they tend to be located in solitons, compact waves of high amplitude.
-Although these waves propagate at depth, the horizontal currents they generate are seen on the surface by changing wave shapes that change the brightness of the sea (Figure 3).
+In addition, they tend to be located in solitons, compact waves of high amplitude (Figure 7).
+Although these waves propagate at depth, the horizontal currents they generate are seen on the surface by changing wave shapes that change the brightness of the sea.

 Internal tidal generation is observed in many parts of the ocean.
 One of the most active is the Strait of Luzon, separating Taiwan and the Philippines, where an underwater ridge generates internal waves in the China Sea whose vertical displacement exceeds 300 m.
-The dissipation of these waves by breaking contributes to the vertical mixing of the ocean, which in turn affects its general circulation and climate (see also section 6).
+The dissipation of these waves by breaking contributes to the vertical mixing of the ocean, which in turn affects its general circulation and climate.

-Over astronomical times, tides increase the length of the day by 2 ms per century and push the Moon 3.8 cm/year away.
-The slowing down of the Earth’s rotation, corresponding to the increase in the duration of the day, is very well measured with today’s atomic clocks.
-Over 200 million years, this represents about an hour.
-As for the distance from the Moon, it is measured directly with an accuracy of 1cm by measuring the round trip time of laser pulses sent on reflectors deposited by Apollo lunar missions (ref 5).
+On astronomical time scales, the tides increase the length of the day by 2 ms per century, or about one hour in 200 millions years.
+This slowing down of the Earth’s rotation can be measured very well with current atomic clocks.
+In addition, the tidal effect moves the Moon away by 3.8 cm/year.
+This effect can be measured directly with an accuracy of 1 cm by measuring the round trip time of laser pulses sent to reflectors deposited by the Apollo lunar missions .

 This slowdown is confirmed by the observation of fossil corals (ref 6), whose daily growth circles make it possible to count the days in a year.
 Thus the year counted 410 days 400 million years ago, a 21.5-hour day.
 Monthly bands associated with the full moon also indicate that the year was 13 months long, i.e. the Moon was spinning faster (and was therefore closer to the Earth).

-These effects are easily understood with the diagram in Figure b in Box 2.
-The Earth’s rotation tends to cause the bead to move, which is therefore out of phase with Newton’s static model.
+These effects are easily understood with the diagram in Figure 2b.
+Earth’s rotation tends to entrain the bulge, which is therefore out of phase with Newton’s static model.
 The lunar attraction thus exerts a torque that slows down the Earth and reciprocally brings energy to the Moon.
 Counterintuitively at first sight, such an energy supply tends to drive away the Moon, and therefore to slow down its rotation, whose speed decreases in 1/√r.
 However, the kinetic moment of the Moon, produced by the speed by the distance to the Earth r increases well (in √r), in accordance with the motor direction of the torque.
 The kinetic moment of the Earth decreases in the same proportion so that the total kinetic moment is preserved.
 The total mechanical energy decreases, converted into heat when the marine currents produced by the tide dissipate.